 Microsoft Works To Challenge Google

 As more research comes out, it appears Microsoft is working as hard as ever to challenge Google in the cloud.
 Microsoft’s hybrid cloud solution, Office 365, has been pitted against Google’s cloud service, Google Apps, for the past year since Office 365’s inception.
-And ever since, Google has proved time and again that it is the authority in the cloud.
+And ever since, Google has proved time and again that it is the authority in the cloud competition.

 Most recently, Gartner Inc., a research firm, was the one to confirm Google’s lead in the cloud competition.
 This May, the firm released new data showing that between one-third and one-half of businesses moving to the cloud for the first time are choosing to do so with a Google Apps migration.
 Some may find this report particularly unsettling for Microsoft since the same firm offered a prediction in 2009 that Microsoft would outsell Google by four to one by 2012.